DevExpress/devextreme-documentation/concepts/05 UI Components/Gantt/20 Sort Data/Sort Data.md

 The Gantt component allows users to sort data.

-Use [mode](/api-reference/_hidden/dxGanttSorting/mode.md '/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#mode') property to specify whether users can sort data by a single or multiple columns.
+Use the [mode](/api-reference/_hidden/dxGanttSorting/mode.md '/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#mode') property to specify whether users can sort data by single or multiple columns.

 To disable sorting for an individual column, set the **column.**[allowSorting](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#allowSorting) property to **false**.
 Note that this property is in effect if the [mode](/api-reference/_hidden/dxGanttSorting/mode.md '/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#mode') property is not set to 'none'.